 Mazin joined English PEN in July 2011.
 His background is in development and fundraising, mainly in the youth and arts sectors.
 He works across both the Readers & Writers and Writers in Translation Programmes.

 Jenna joined English PEN in 2013 and looks after the membership scheme part-time.
-While not at PEN, she runs a social enterprise to promote gender equality in the arts.
+When not at PEN, she runs a social enterprise to promote gender equality in the arts.
 Jenna has an MA in Parisian History and Culture from the University of London.

 Paul joined PEN as part-time Finance Manager in September 2011.
 A Chartered Accountant, his previous career involved various Finance Director positions in West End advertising and brand management agencies from which he retired to pursue academic and other interests in 2002.
 Recently Finance Manager (and now a Trustee) of the Poetry Society, he splits his time between financial management in the charity sector, lecturing on Business Studies and Personal Finance with the Open University, and studying and lecturing on the History and Philosophy of Science, in which he holds an MSc awarded by Imperial College.